Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/README.md

+# As of Oct.
+21st 2024, this repo has been moved to: https://github.com/Pulkit-Khandelwal/purple-mri/tree/main
+# It will be maintained there.
+# If you are looking for Docker stuff, see [here](https://github.com/Pulkit-Khandelwal/purple-mri/blob/main/docker/exvivo_docker.md)

-# Welcome to hippogang/PICSL's ex vivo world at UPenn!
+### Welcome to hippogang/PICSL's ex vivo world at UPenn!

 ### Automated deep learning segmentation of high-resolution 7 T ex vivo MRI for quantitative analysis of structure/pathology correlations in neurodegenerative disease